Climbing roses are the perfect plants to add height to a garden. The choice is huge, so take time to find the right climber.

 How to plant climbing roses

-Plant on a dry, frost-free day as soon as possible.
+Plant your climbing rose on a dry, frost-free day.
 Dig a hole at least twice the depth and width of the root ball and add in some well-rotted organic matter.
-Tease out the roots and drop the plant into the hole ensuring that they are planted at the same depth as they were in the pot, or look for a soil mark on the plant.
-Backfill and firm in place with your heel and water in well.
+Tease out the roots and drop the plant into the hole, ensuring that it's planted at the same depth it was in the pot, or look for a soil 'tide mark' on the stem.
+Backfill and firm in place with your heel, and water in well.

-Train plants up supports and prune out any stems that are growing in the wrong direction.
+Train your climbing rose up a supports such as a wire frame, pergola or obelisk, and prune out any stems that are growing in the wrong direction.

 How to prune climbing roses